 teeth correctly.
 Like anything, instilling positive habits at a young age will help to reinforce these healthy routines as one begins to age.

-- When teeth begin to come in, as a parent you should clean your baby’s gums and teeth following every feeding, with either a wet gauze pad or by using a soft child-appropriate toothbrush.
+- When teeth begin to come in, clean your baby’s gums and teeth following every feeding with either a wet gauze pad or a soft child-appropriate toothbrush.

-- Prior to using toothpaste with fluoride on your baby’s teeth, it’s strongly recommended consulting with a dentist first.
+- Prior to using toothpaste with fluoride on your baby’s teeth, it’s strongly recommended that you consult a dentist first.

-- Once a baby reaches the age of 1, regular dental visits at least 6 months apart is standard.
+- Once a baby reaches the age of 1, regular dental visits at least 6 months apart are standard.
 These are important for the monitoring of growth and development, not just the teeth!

-- Be wary of the sugar content in juice or sugary beverages your child is consuming.
-If they have sugary drinks, have their mouth rinsed out with plain water afterwards; this will help remove some of the sugar remnants.
+- Be wary of the sugar content in juice or sugary beverages.
+If they have sugary drinks, rinse their mouth out with plain water afterward; this will help remove some of the sugar remnants.
 Limit the frequency and duration of these drinks in order to prevent decay.